torcheeg/torcheeg/README.rst

 Anaconda
 ~~~~~~~~

-Since version v1.0.10, torcheeg supports installing with conda!
+TorchEEG supports installing with conda!
 You can
 simply install TorchEEG using Anaconda, just run the following command:

 .. code:: shell